ArielRotem1/Reversi-against-computer/README.md

 # Reversi-against-computer
-Reversi game against computer in console
+Reversi game against the computer in console built with C#.